Stewart Island: History

-Incidents

 In 1998 a Southern Air Cessna ditched into Foveaux Strait on a trip from Stewart Island to Invercargill after losing power to both engines, resulting in five deaths.

 Infrastructure

-Spark, 2degrees, and One NZ all offer 3G cellphone coverage.
+Spark, 2degrees, and One NZ all provide 3G mobile phone coverage.
 Spark also offers 4G 700 MHz coverage.
 Spark provides 4G Wireless Broadband, with One NZ providing 3G Rural Wireless Broadband.

-All of the above services are delivered via a radio link from Bluff.
+All these services are delivered via a radio link from Bluff.

-Electricity

 Since 1988, the electricity supply on Stewart Island has come from diesel generators; previously, residents used their own private generators.
 As a consequence, electric power is around three times more expensive than in the South Island, at NZ$0.59/kWh in 2016 and NZ$0.85/kWh in 2025.
 After photovoltaic and wind generation were tested on the island, the government's Provincial Growth Fund put $3.16 million towards building wind turbines on Stewart Island.
 The effort was defeated by local landowners who refused to grant access to the site through their property and general obstruction efforts by various parties.
-In June 2025, the government announced a $15m loan for a solar project on the island, with plans for a 2 MW solar farm and 4 MWh battery installed by the end of 2027.
+In June 2025, the government announced a $15 million loan for a solar project on the island, with plans for a 2 MW solar farm and 4 MWh battery installed by the end of 2027.